5 Things Your Partner's Body Language During Sex Reveals About Their Feelings For You

 To say I'm observant on dates is a major understatement.
 I can't help but analyze every one of my date's actions and mannerisms: his drink choice, word choice, the way he keeps bouncing his right leg or touching his bottom lip.
 And if you treat date nights with the same Sherlock Holmes mentality that I do, you're probably wondering what your partner's body language during sex actually reveals about their feelings in that moment as well.

 Just last week, a friend of mine told me that a guy had been shoving multiple fingers into her mouth while they were making out.
 Like, making a dinosaur claw and just sticking his hand in her mouth.
-And I was perplexed.
+Needless to say, I was perplexed.

 I had no answers, only more questions.
 Enter body language expert Tonya Reiman.

-"Fingers in the mouth are a clear representation of several things," Reiman explained. "[It] is often used as a fantasy tool — one in which the individual who puts their fingers in the mouth of their partner is experiencing an oral fantasy of their own...
+"Fingers in the mouth are a clear representation of several things," Reiman explains to me when asked about this type of situation. "[It] is often used as a fantasy tool — one in which the individual who puts their fingers in the mouth of their partner is experiencing an oral fantasy of their own...
 Secondarily, it is used as a 'taste test.'
 One person puts their fingers in their partner as a way to imagine the other potentially masturbating and tasting themselves in the process."

 Huh, who knew?